MarieLanger/Interactive-SIRmodel-UI/README.md

 # Interactive-SIRmodel-UI

 ### **An interactive program to visualize the influence of certain parameters on the course of the pandemic / herd immunity.**
 The basic underlying mathematical model of the program is the SIR-model.
 Up to 4 models can be plotted simultaneously.
 The UI was made using Python and the Pygame-library.
-Due to GitHub's file size limit, an executable file of the source code is available via the following link: https://drive.google.com/drive/folders/1dJDuhwRIn6pqgS-xkgCtONLGiq71wt_M?usp=sharing
+The source code is freely available on GitHub.
+An executable file can be downloaded via the following link (due to GitHub's file size limit).

+https://drive.google.com/drive/folders/1dJDuhwRIn6pqgS-xkgCtONLGiq71wt_M?usp=sharing